mxbode/Felicitysolar-FLA48300-WiFi-Readout/README.md

 You can connect it with default password "12345678".
 You probably will get the IP-Address 192.168.155.2/24 and the battery will have 192.168.155.1/24.

 You can connect to TCP Port 192.168.155.1:53970 and send "wifilocalMonitor:get dev real infor" and you will get an answer JSON with Battery data.
 This will also work, if the battery is connected to your WiFi [and has no connection to the internet].
+The Battery doesnt disable its own AccessPoint, when connected to your WiFi (service request pending).

 ## Test